-The focus group Quantum Matter combines unique expertise in state-of-the-art neutron scattering methods with studies of bulk properties, both under extreme conditions (low temperature, high magnetic fields and high pressure), as well as high-quality material synthesis between Hans Fischer fellow Dr. Marc Janoschek and TUM host Prof. Christian Pfleiderer.
+The focus group Quantum Matter combined unique expertise in state-of-the-art neutron scattering methods with studies of bulk properties, both under extreme conditions (low temperature, high magnetic fields and high pressure), as well as high-quality material synthesis between former Hans Fischer fellow Dr. Marc Janoschek and TUM host Prof. Christian Pfleiderer.

 TUM-IAS funded doctoral candidate: